-What has the power to move stock prices seemingly faster than a speeding bullet?
+What has the power to move stock prices faster than a speeding bullet?
 Stock catalysts!

-A stock catalyst is anything that can move a stock’s price.
-It can pertain directly to the stock, the company, the industry, or even the world at large.
+A stock catalyst is any information that can influence a stock’s price.
+It can pertain directly to the company, the industry, or the world at large.

-Wait … there are tons of developments or bits of news that can potentially act as stock catalysts.
-So how can you tell which ones might actually have the power to move a stock?
+Wait … there are tons of developments or bits of news that can potentially act as a catalyst.
+So how can you tell which ones might have the power to move a stock?

 I’ll help you answer that exact question.
-In this post, you’ll get an introduction to stock catalysts, including specific examples.
-I’ll also give you tips on how to identify a strong catalyst and patterns to watch for.
-Let’s go!
+Today I’ll give you an introduction to stock catalysts, including specific examples.
+And I’ll give you tips on how to identify strong catalysts and how to pair them with patterns … Let’s go!

 Table of Contents

 - 2 Why Catalysts Matter to Traders & Investors

 - 4 Must-Know Catalysts That Can Move Share Prices

 - 5 Benefits of Stock Catalysts